 05 of 14

-Change out your usual flabby breakfast hotcakes for these crispy fritters just once and you may never go back!
-Dress them up with butter and syrup or jam, just like you would with pancakes, and you have a dish familiar enough to be comfort food while still be just a bit exotic.
+Change out your usual flabby breakfast hotcakes for these crispy fritters just once and you may never go back.
+Dress them up with butter and syrup or jam, just like you would with pancakes, and you have a dish familiar enough to be comfort food while still unusual and novel.

 06 of 14